 LUTs are great, because they save time and they also ensure clips look the same, colour-wise.
 They should make the footage pop without going overboard.
 In my opinion, footage shouldn’t look over-saturated or over-processed, because it takes the viewer out of the film.
 Natural colour grading also doesn’t age and I want to make your film timeless.

-When I grade footage I aim for warm skin tones, rich colour, deep greens and relatively contrasty footage (is contrasty even a word?).
+When I grade footage I aim for warm skin tones, rich colour, deep greens and good contrast.
 However, I am flexible with my approach.
-Each wedding is different and so it are my colour grades.
+Each wedding is different and so is my approach to how I colour grade.

 At Alex & Gautam’s wedding the Hindu ceremony was full of vibrant colours, especially the flowers and Hindu elements.
 My aim was to maintain the vibrancy of the decorations, without them being a distraction.
-Sometimes that mean de-saturating some of the most intense colours to ensure the colours felt well-balanced.
+Sometimes that meant de-saturating some of the most intense colours to ensure the image felt well-balanced.

 I hope you enjoyed that insight into how I colour-grade.
 Do you think I did a good job colour-grading Alex & Gautam’s fusion wedding film?
 Let me know in the comments.